xsdk-project/HandsOnLessons/lessons/adjoint/lesson.md

 ![equation](http://latex.codecogs.com/gif.latex?%5Cbegin%7Balign%2A%7D%0D%0A%20%20%5Cmin%20%26%20%5C%7B-P_m%20%2B%20%5Csigma%5Cdisplaystyle%20%5Cint_%7Bt_0%7D%5E%7Bt_F%7D%20%5Cmax%5Cleft%280%2C%20%5Ctheta%20-%20%5Ctheta_%7Bmax%7D%5Cright%29%5E%5Ceta%20%5C%20%5Cmathrm%7Bd%7Dt%20%5C%7D%5C%5C%0D%0A%20%20%5Cnonumber%20%7E%7E%20%5Ctext%7Bs.t.%7D%20%26%20%5Cqquad%20%5Cfrac%7Bd%20%5Ctheta%7D%7Bdt%7D%20%3D%20%5Comega_B%5Cleft%28%5Comega%20-%20%5Comega_s%5Cright%29%20%5C%5C%0D%0A%20%20%26%20%5Cqquad%20%5Cfrac%7Bd%20%5Comega%7D%7Bdt%7D%20%3D%20%5Cfrac%7B%5Comega_s%7D%7B2H%7D%5Cleft%28P_m%20-%20P_%7Bmax%7D%5Csin%28%5Ctheta%29%20-%20D%28%5Comega%20-%20%5Comega_s%29%5Cright%29%0D%0A%5Cend%7Balign%2A%7D)

-Disturbance (a fault) is applied at time 0.1 and cleared at time 0.2.
+Disturbance (a fault) is applied to the generator at time 0.1 and cleared at time 0.2.
 The objective function contains an integral function.
-The gradient is computed with the discrete adjoint of an implicit theta method,
+The gradient is computed with the discrete adjoint of an implicit time stepping method ([Crank-Nicolson](https://en.wikipedia.org/wiki/Crank–Nicolson_method)).

 ### Compile the code
-This example is in src/ts/examples/power_grid.
+You do not need to do this since the binaries are available under the ATPESC project folder on cooley.
+In case that you are using your own copy of PETSc, this example is in src/ts/examples/power_grid/.
 To compile, run the following in the source folder
 ```
 make ex3opt
 ```